CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: Related Work

 \section{Related Work}

 In this section, we review existing news recommendation methods.
-Table~\ref{table:existing_algorithms} compares {\method} with existing methods in terms of the challenges that we address and the applicability.

-Many existing news recommendation methods~\cite{wu2019npa, mao2021cnesue, wu2019nrms, wu2019tanr,wu2019naml,an2019lstur,kim2022cast, bae2023lancer} focus on modeling users’ interests based on their clicked news articles and static information of the articles, including the news title, content and category.
-For instance, NRMS~\cite{wu2019nrms} adopts multi-head self-attention networks to capture different levels of informativeness of words and news articles in news and user representations, respectively.
-NAML~\cite{wu2019naml} employs a multi-view attention mechanism to learn various types of news information including the news title, content, and category.
-TANR~\cite{wu2019tanr}, a topic-aware news recommendation method, exploits useful topic information within news articles for news representation.
-NPA~\cite{wu2019npa} employs personalized attention networks to selectively learn important words and news articles according to individual user preferences.
-LSTUR~\cite{an2019lstur} considers both long-term and short-term user interests differentially to refine user representation.
-CNE-SUE~\cite{mao2021cnesue} adopts a collaborative news encoder for mutual learning of title and content embeddings, along with a GCN-based structural user encoder to enhance user representation.
-HiRec~\cite{qi2021hierec} utilizes a hierarchical user modeling method to accurately capture users' diverse and multi-grained interests.
-CAST~\cite{kim2022cast} leverages the news body text to enhance the words in a news title using context-aware attention networks.
+Table~\ref{table:existing_algorithms} compares {\method} with existing methods in terms of the three challenges.
+Many existing works~\cite{wu2019npa, mao2021cnesue, wu2019nrms, qi2021hierec, li2022miner, mao2022digat, wu2019tanr,wu2019naml,an2019lstur,kim2022cast, yang2023glory, wang2023mccm} focus on modeling users’ interests based on their clicked news articles with the news title, content, and category.
+For instance, NRMS~\cite{wu2019nrms} adopts self-attention networks to capture the context of news articles.
+NAML~\cite{wu2019naml} employs a multi-view attention mechanism to learn various types of news information (e.g., title and content).
+TANR~\cite{wu2019tanr} exploits topic information within news articles for news representation.
+NPA~\cite{wu2019npa} employs personalized attention networks to selectively learn important information according to individual user preferences.
+LSTUR~\cite{an2019lstur} considers both long-term and short-term user interests for better user representation.
+CNE-SUE~\cite{mao2021cnesue} adopts a collaborative news encoder for mutual learning of title and content embeddings, along with a GCN-based user encoder.
+HieRec~\cite{qi2021hierec} utilizes a hierarchical user modeling method to capture users' diverse and multi-grained interests.
+CAST~\cite{kim2022cast} leverages the news body text to enhance the words in a news title by using context-aware attention networks.
+MINER~\cite{li2022miner} employs a method to disentangle a user's interest into multi levels for better user representation.
+DIGAT~\cite{mao2022digat} adopts a dual-graph (news-graph and user-graph) interaction process to match news and user representations.
+GLORY~\cite{yang2023glory} enhances personalized recommendation by combining global user representations with local user representations.
+MCCM~\cite{wang2023mccm} reduces the negative impact of the noisy data via channel-wise dynamic news encoder and contrastive user encoder.